trentlarson/endorser-ch/sql/README.md

     maxLat REAL
 );

-CREATE TABLE vote_claim (
+-- cache table, for quick retrieval of claims with type VoteAction CREATE TABLE vote_claim (
     jwtId CHARACTER(26),
     issuerDid VARCHAR(100), -- DID of the issuer (first one to create this claim); did:ethr are 52 chars